 CIMB has instituted stringent controls against financing activities that are in contravention of laws and regulations, and where there is imminent risk to life and wellbeing.

 CIMB will not engage with clients involved in the following activities:

-• Illegal activities - Transactions with individuals or entities that are known to be involved in illegal activities, including arrangements / engagements structured solely to assist obligors / counterparties to contravene regulatory, accounting and tax rules and guidelines, or aimed at tax evasion and/or manipulating financial statements.
-For the avoidance of doubt, the legality of an activity is determined based on the national laws of the country where the activity takes place.

-- Arms and Munitions Military Equipment / Proliferation Financing including transactions linked to the financing of production, sale / purchase, storage or movement of arms and munitions, financing of proliferation of weapons of mass destruction (e.g. nuclear, biological, or chemical weapons), financing of parts mainly or solely used for arms and munitions, as well as financing of related technologies or services for arms and munitions. - Casino and Gaming Transactions or clients involved in pure casino / gaming enterprises or internetbased casino / gaming activities. - Bribery Including giving, offering, receiving or requesting of bribes. - Breaches of national labour laws and human trafficking laws Including engaging with companies directly involved in child labour, human trafficking, or breaches of labour and related regulations. - Illegal logging or uncontrolled fire Including business relations that engage in illegal logging or uncontrolled use of fire for clearing forest lands. - Activities impacting World Heritage Sites Business relations or transactions that involve undertaking activities for natural resource development within UNESCO World Heritage sites, or industrial activities that have a negative impact on World Heritage Sites. - Terrorism Business relations or transactions involved in the unlawful use of violence and intimidation, especially against civilians in the pursuit of political aims. - Smuggling Business relations or transactions involved in the illegal movement of goods in or out of a country. - Coal Project financing and any forms of asset-level or general corporate financing as well as capital raising that are specified as being for greenfield thermal coal mines and/or greenfield coal-fired power plant (CFPP) projects, including expansions, in any location.
+- Illegal activities Transactions with individuals or entities that are known to be involved in illegal activities, including but not limited to arrangements / engagements structured solely to assist obligors / counterparties to contravene regulatory, accounting and tax rules and guidelines, or aimed at tax evasion and/or, manipulating financial statements and/or trading of endangered species under CITES.
+For the avoidance of doubt, the legality of an activity is determined based on the national laws of the country where the activity takes place. - Arms and Munitions Military Equipment / Proliferation Financing including transactions linked to the financing of production, sale / purchase, storage or movement of arms and munitions, financing of proliferation of weapons of mass destruction (e.g. nuclear, biological, or chemical weapons), financing of parts mainly or solely used for arms and munitions, as well as financing of related technologies or services for arms and munitions. - Casino and Gaming Transactions or clients involved in pure casino / gaming enterprises or internetbased casino / gaming activities. - Bribery An inducement or reward offered, promised or provided in order to gain any commercial, contractual, regulatory or personal advantage which constitutes improper performance. - Breaches of national labour laws and human trafficking laws Including engaging with companies directly involved in child labour, human trafficking, or breaches of labour and related regulations. - Illegal logging or uncontrolled fire Including business relations that engage in illegal logging or uncontrolled use of fire for clearing forest lands. - Activities impacting World Heritage Sites Business relations or transactions that involve undertaking activities within UNESCO World Heritage sites (cultural natural, and mixed) that may have a direct negative impact on World Heritage Sites and areas in close proximity to it. - Terrorism Business relations or transactions involved in the unlawful use of violence and intimidation, especially against civilians in the pursuit of political aims. - Smuggling Business relations or transactions involved in the illegal movement of goods in or out of a country.